nmandal/longevity-compendium/src/pages/index.md

 Longevity is the goal, which is the balance between lifespan (living longer) and healthspan (living better).

+This compendium is a curation of the best-in-class science, expertise, and practical tactics to improve your health and live better for longer from world-class experts.

 {% quick-links %}

 {% quick-link title="Nutritional interventions" icon="theming" href="/docs/nutrition" description="Develop a personalized nutrition plan and learn how to track your progress against the goal of metabolic health." /%}